ericoporto/ags-manual-wiki/CallingGlobalFunctions.md

     import function do_animation (int);

-To use the function, you just call it normally in your script, eg:
+To use the function, you just call it normally in your script, e.g.:

     do_animation (3);